DATA-BACKED GUIDE · UPDATED JULY 2026

 Is live-in care cheaper than a care home?

 It is often in the same range rather than dramatically cheaper, and for a couple it can work out clearly better value, because one carer can support two people for far less than two care home places.
 The real appeal for many families is not the price but staying at home.
-It is worth pricing both properly before deciding.
+It is worth pricing both properly for the actual level of need before deciding, since a low-need live-in package and a high-need nursing home place are not a fair comparison.

 Can I get funding for live-in care?